 Before scheduling a medical billing audit, you should take some actions to make it go smoothly.
 Thanks to it, your medical billing data and documentation will initially have better quality.
 It will also be easier to map out the audit process.

-Here are some key recommendations on how to prepare for a medical billing audit.
+Here are some key recommendations on how to prepare for an accurate medical billing audit.

 Create Clear Auditing Policies and Procedures